dickinma/minecraft-server/README.md

 1. Pasting their AWS credentials in the cred file *(under `aws_creds/cred`)*
 2. Make sure the shell scripts are executable with `chmod +x [file]`

+***[OPTIONAL]***
-Besides that, the user can decide to create their own SSH keypair if they desire, though they will need to:
+The user can decide to create their own SSH keypair if they desire, though they will need to, as the script will create one:
 - Name it `minecraft-key`
 - create it in the ssh_creds directory
 - and comment out the creation of the key in the 'main.sh' script *(i.e. `ssh-keygen -t rsa -b 4096 -a 100 -N '' -f minecraft-key`)*.